Digital Accessibility Guide

 Accessibility checkers are powerful tools that can identify accessibility problems in your content and help with solutions.
 One smart, proactive strategy is to run these checkers on each piece of content as well as on your Moodle site to check for and fix accessibility issues.

-• For Microsoft products, use the built-in accessibility checker.
+- For Microsoft products, use Microsoft’s built-in accessibility checker.

 Accessible images